Here’s the thought process that runs through the mind of many of a budding game designer:

 - Early to market AND had gigantic media franchises behind them.

 The list of failed CCGs is enormous.
 As game reviewer Kohdok points out, many CCGs have initial success and then after two years start to peter out if they haven’t failed completely.
-Some CCGs that put up a good fight but eventually died were Star Wars CCG (1995-2001), World of Warcraft TCG (2006-2013), and Star Wars: Destiny (2016 – 2020).
-On the other hand, extremely niche CCGs like Redemption CCG (1995 – present) are still kept alive by a loyal fanbase, but are almost completely unknown outside of said fanbase.
-Flesh and Blood TCG (2019 – present) may have a chance of long-term sustainability, even if it doesn’t break into the Big Three, but we’ll see.
+Some high-profile CCGs that put up a good fight but eventually died were Star Wars CCG (1995-2001), World of Warcraft TCG (2006-2013), and Star Wars: Destiny (2016 – 2020).
+On the other hand, a number of “tier 2” CCGs fight for mainstream appeal but eventually fade into obscurity: Force of Will TCG (2012 – present), Cardfight!!
+Vanguard (2014 – present), Keyforge (2018 – present), Digimon TCG (2020 – present).
+Flesh and Blood TCG (2019 – present) has become a feast for speculators who hope it will challenge the Big Three, but I am not optimistic.

 Why New CCGs Fail